Solana Beach, California

-Solana Beach (Solana, Spanish for "warm wind") is a coastal city in San Diego County, California.
-Its population was at 12,941 at the 2020 U.S. Census, up from 12,867 at the 2010 Census.
+Solana Beach (Solana, Spanish for "sunny side") is a beach city in San Diego County, California, on the South Coast.
+Its population was at 12,940 at the 2020 U.S. census, up from 12,867 at the 2010 census.

 History

 The area was first settled by the San Dieguitos, early Holocene inhabitants of the area.
-The area was later inhabited by the Kumeyaay, who set up a village they called Kulaumai, on the southern banks of the San Elijo Lagoon.
+The area was later inhabited by the Kumeyaay, who set up a village they called Kulaumai, on the southern banks of San Elijo Lagoon.
 During the Spanish colonial era, trails heading north near Solana Beach crossed inland to avoid the marshes and inlets of the area.

 The George H. Jones family were the first European settlers in the area, arriving in 1886.
 Until 1923, the area had been called Lockwood Mesa.
 When Lake Hodges Dam was built in 1917–1918, the area began to develop rapidly.
 The creation of the 12000 acre Santa Fe Irrigation District in 1918 ensured that the area from Rancho Santa Fe through Solana Beach would prosper and expand.
 The coastline from Solana Beach to Oceanside began to boom in the early 1920s.
 In 1922 Colonel Ed Fletcher, an early community leader and developer, purchased 140 acre at $20 per acre from farmer George H. Jones to develop the town of Solana Beach, with the help of his brother-in-law Eugene Batchelder.
 To provide access to the beach for the development, hydraulic water pressure was used to erode away tons of earth and create the Fletcher Cove entry and beach.
 This took one man three months with a fire hose, using water that was coming over the spillway at Lake Hodges Dam.
 The beach was opened with great fanfare including horse races on the beach on July 4, 1925.